kandelvijaya/website/content/post/extensibleAnalyticsLibraryDesign.md

 # Conclusion

 We saw yet another way to write analytics library.
-However the intention here is how can we create extensible lirary by allowing client to do 1) add new types/cases  2) alther what a type means.
+However the intention here is how can we create extensible library by allowing client to do 1) add new types/cases  2) alter what a type means.
 All from outside the library code.

 I highly recommend watching this amazing talk by [Brandon Kase on finally solving the expression problem](https://www.dotconferences.com/2018/01/brandon-kase-finally-solving-the-expression-problem) and wonderful in-depth talk at [objc.io](https://talk.objc.io/episodes/S01E89-extensible-libraries-2-protocol-composition) to grasp the concept fully.
-I know I didnt really outline how things work in this post.
+I know I didn't really outline how things work in this post.
 It is intentional and the topic itself spans couple of posts.
-However, I belive you now saw yet another approach and I have linked in the resource if you want to explore this territory.
+However, I believe you now saw yet another approach and I have linked in the resource if you want to explore this territory.

 I hope you saw something new in this post.
 I am excited to see more areas to apply the final tagless approach in